Furqan-250/text/README.md

 # text
-this code is test only
+this code is for the test